criminalking/face_segmentation/README.md

 - [On Face Segmentation, Face Swapping, and Face Perception](https://arxiv.org/abs/1704.06729).
 Original [codes and models](https://github.com/YuvalNirkin/face_segmentation).
 - Generate convex hull according to landmarks.

 Before using all three methods we detect landmarks and crop the image.
-We use [2D-FAN](https://github.com/1adrianb/2D-and-3D-face-alignment) to detect landmarks which works very well on large pose images.
+Instead of using landmarks detection network in `A CNN Cascade for Landmark Guided Semantic Part Segmentation` we use [2D-FAN](https://github.com/1adrianb/2D-and-3D-face-alignment) to detect landmarks which works very well on large pose images.
 We also try different methods to crop the image.

 ## Codes